Immensitas-Archived/vizury-ios-sdk/README.md

 To enable sending Push Notifications through APNs, you need

+a) Create the authentication key.
-a) An SSL certificate associated with an App ID configured for Push Notifications.
+b) Create an App ID

-b) Provisioning profile for that App ID.
+c) Provisioning profile for that App ID.

-You can create both in the [Apple Developer Member Center][apple-dev-member-center].
-You can follow [these steps][provisioning-profiles] for creating SSL certificates and Provisioning Profiles.
+You can create them in the [Apple Developer Member Center][apple-dev-member-center].
+You can follow [these steps][provisioning-profiles]

 ### <a id="config-fcm"></a>Configuring project for FCM